SergeiGlimis/voicemail-junk/ReadMe.md

 there are a few reasons the program may throw an error or not work as intended.

- OFFINE: if there is no internet access then the Speech recognition module can't reach it's server and function, Tthis will throw an error.
+ OFFINE: if there is no internet access then the Speech recognition module can't reach it's server and function, this will throw an error.

  NONE: This progrma is not perfect yet so it sometimes will not be able to decipher some voicemails.
 If this is the case the program will return NONE.